thortle/Twibot-20/README.md

     - `stratify_by_column (str, default='label')`: name of the column used for stratification
     - `random_state (int, default=42)`: random seed for reproducibility
   - **Returns :**
-    - `DatasetDict`: dictionary with the following keys:
+    - `DatasetDict`: dictionary with the following keys :
       - `'train'`: new training subset (after split)
       - `'validation'`: stratified validation subset
       - `'test'`: unchanged original test split